 When we were about 10 minutes away his friend informed him that they would hold the boat for us — but we had to rush!

 From there on it was madness.

-It was pouring rain harder than I’d ever seen and there was no road to get to the port.
-So, we pulled over, the driver grabbed my huge suitcase and started running in the rain.
+We were visiting during Bali’s rainy season, and it was pouring harder than I’d ever seen.
+There was no road to get to the port, so we pulled over and the driver grabbed my huge suitcase and started running in the rain.

 He was almost the size of my suitcase but was adamant about carrying it for me as he ran through puddles getting his shoes and uniform all wet.

 We arrived just in time to get a ticket and jump on the last boat.
 I have never been more relieved and thankful for someone’s kindness and his smiling and positive demeanor the whole way through.